erickmob/waes-scalable-web/README.md

 # The waes-api container uses Dockerize to wait until MongoDB and the Config server are available to start
 me@waes docker-compose up -d && docker-compose-logs -f
 ```
+Mongo Express is available on http://localhost:8081

 ## Running the tests
 To run the tests just execute the gradle test task

 ```zsh
 me@waes ./gradlew test
 ```

 ## API Documentation
 You can check the API docs on http://localhost:8080/swagger-ui.html

 ## Built With

 * [Spring Boot 2](https://spring.io/projects/spring-boot) - The web framework used